7 Royal Icing Mistakes and How To Fix Them

 royal icing troubleshooting

-1. To make these cookies, you need to add your blue base layer icing and let it dry.
+1. To make these cookies, make flood icing consistency, dye it blue, outline and flood each cookie, and let it dry.

-3. Next, we add the outlines to make the jar and lid slightly more realistic.
+3. Next, add the outlines to make the jar and lid to make it slightly more realistic.

-4. Then we paint some yellow food powder where we want our lightning bugs to glow.
+4. Then gently paint some yellow food powder where the lightning bugs will be.

-5. Then we start adding the lightning bug body by piping the yellow, then black, then finally the grey details.
+5. Start adding the lightning bug body by piping the yellow, then black, then finally the grey details.

 6. Add the little yellow dots for some added detail.